 - Read the latest news and unbiased reviews

-- Watch tips and techniques videos
+- Watch educational videos

-- Learn from an objective source about the products and the technologies that are right for them.
+- Learn from an objective source about the products and the technologies that are right for them

 Videomaker Inc., the brainchild of Matt York, was founded in mid-1985.
 From his high school days through his years at college as a communications major, Matt became an enthusiast of super-8 filmmaking.
 When affordable VHS video cameras with high-quality production features became available in the mid-1980s, Matt’s interest in moving image technology was re-kindled.

 Having no journalism background, no publishing experience and no money was not encouraging; nevertheless, Matt and his wife Patrice wrote a business plan and raised the initial capital needed to launch the publication.
 In June of 1986, Videomaker hit the newsstands for the first time.

-Close to two and a half decades later, Videomaker Inc. is still privately owned and the Yorks preside over the company as Publisher and Associate Publisher.
+Three decades later, Videomaker Inc. is still privately owned and the Yorks preside over the company as Publisher and Associate Publisher.
 With a circulation of over 50,000 per month, Videomaker is the #1 national consumer magazine for video enthusiasts.

-Originally launched in Peterborough, New Hampshire, the company's home has long remained in Chico, California.
-Through the years, Videomaker Inc. has expanded its product offerings, staff and influence.
-Twenty-one employees work together to write, design, market and sell for Videomaker magazine.
-In addition, they produce Videomaker Workshops, Videomaker Instructional DVDs and Videomaker‘s Web site.
+A small team works together to write, design, market and sell for Videomaker.
+In addition, they produce webinars, Videomaker Events, Videomaker Instructional Video Courses, and Videomaker‘s Web site.
 Videomaker empowers people to make video in a way that inspires, encourages and equips for success; we do this by building a community of readers, web visitors, viewers, attendees and marketers.